ZyanyaAld/ZyanyaAld/README.md

 **Systems biology** --> Creating a minimal mathematical model to identify the regulatory system in pulmonary fibrosis.

-**Molecular Microbiology** -->Where I am focused on the search for novel antimicrobial molecules isolated from Cozumel mangrove soil.
+**Molecular Microbiology** --> Where I am focused on the search for novel antimicrobial molecules isolated from Cozumel mangrove soil.

+**Evolutionary genomics** --> Study of longevity in reptile communities based on their chromosomes.

 My academic and research focus is on understanding the genomic and molecular mechanisms that regulate responses in regulatory systems.